Wisconsin bars packed with patrons almost immediately after court strikes down stay-at-home order

 The video from Nick's Bar shows patrons packed together, dancing and banging on the bar top.
 The video received nearly 60,000 views on Twitter before the tweet was deleted.
 And Nick's is not the only Wisconsin establishment to receive a flood of visitors.

-CBS Milwaukee affiliate WDJT was at Buzzard's Nest in West Allis, which was filled with people who were eager to get out of the house after more than a month of isolation.
+CBS Milwaukee affiliate WDJT-TV was at Buzzard's Nest in West Allis, which was filled with people who were eager to get out of the house after more than a month of isolation.

 The state's "safer at home" order was set to expire May 26, but Republicans in the state legislature argued that Health Secretary-designee Andrea Palm abused her powers when she issued the extended order in April.